iamharish/snakeM/README.md

 # snakeM
-A multiplayer twist to the classic version of the snake game Test it out http://iamharish.github.io/snakeM/snakeM.html
+A multiplayer twist to the classic version of the snake game.
+Controls: Arrow Keys for First Snake and WASD keys for Second Snake Test it out http://iamharish.github.io/snakeM/snakeM.html